20 Secrets of Getting Organized

 Secret #16.
 Let Go of Duplicates

-Hubby feels that we need to have at least 6 spatulas, whereas I, on the other hand, feel 3 is absolutely plenty.
-If you need one and they are all dirty, simply take 5 seconds to wash it.
-I can not tell you how many times we have (kiddingly) argued over them, but I intend to stand firm.
+We have this ongoing battle in our home.
+Hubby feels that we need to have at least 6 spatulas, whereas I, on the other hand, feel three is absolutely plenty.
+If you need one and they are all dirty, simply take five seconds to wash it.
+I can not tell you how often we have (kiddingly) argued over them, but I intend to stand firm.

+Just because I have room for six spatulas does not mean I SHOULD have that many.
 The point is to only keep the number you need so your drawers stay neater and are easier to maintain.

 Secret #17.
 Everything Has a Home